 Indiewood Screenwriting Fund

-The Indiewood Screenwriting Fund (ISF) is designed to break down financial and systemic barriers faced by underrepresented and low-income screenwriters.
+The Indiewood Screenwriting Fund (ISF) is designed to break down financial and systemic barriers faced by emerging and low-income screenwriters.

 By offering direct financial support, mentorship opportunities, and community-focused initiatives, ISF strives to amplify new voices and foster a more inclusive industry.
 Through these efforts, the program empowers screenwriters to access opportunities, refine their craft, and connect with a broader creative network.